fabiensiron/ToyOS/README.md

 ToyOS is a fork of とあるOS (ToaruOS).

-とあるOS (ToaruOS) is a hobby kernel and supporting userspace, built mostly from scratch, in development since December of 2010.
+ToyOS is a hobby kernel and supporting userspace, built mostly from scratch, in development since December of 2010.

 This repository contains the kernel, modules, and core userspace.
 Some third-party libraries and utilities are required to build a working system.

 ## History

-ToyOS was forked from ToaruOS in April of 2016, as ToaruOS seemed to progress at a slow rate.
-I felt that it would be inappropriate to continue calling it ToaruOS.
-All copyrights have been kept.
+ToyOS was forked from ToaruOS in April of 2016.
+It was decided that it would be inappropriate to continue calling it ToaruOS, since klange does not have any affiliation with this project.
+All existing copyrights have been kept.

-ToaruOS started as a side project at the University of Illinois at Urbana-Champaign.
+TOyOS started as ToaruOS at the University of Illinois at Urbana-Champaign.
 For several months in late 2011 and early 2012, the University's [SIGOps](http://www.acm.uiuc.edu/sigops/) chapter managed development efforts focused on building the original compositing GUI.
-Since then, the project has mostly been a one-man effort with a handful of third party contributions.

 ## Kernel ##